techgrounds/techgrounds-CurtPolo/06_PRO_1/TimeLogs/Complete-Time-Log.md

 - I moved the part of the code that creates the transit gateway further up in the stack.
 ## Learnings
 - found out I can use lambda for the post deployment script instead of the s3 bucket.

+# Friday July 14, 2023

+## Daily Report
+- Succesfully tested the connection to the database via my management server
+- Looked into the lambda for the post deployment script
+- attempted to find a way to create an interactive input for the admin IP
+## Obstacles
+- running into several errors everytime I attempt to make an input function.
+## Solutions
+- I have found no suitable solution for the input yet
+## Learnings
+N/A